-Hobart Assembly is part of the Assemblies of God fellowship of churches consisting of over 60 million adherents worldwide.
+Hobart Assembly is part of the Assemblies of God fellowship of churches consisting of over 60 millions adherents worldwide.
 You can find out more about the Assemblies of God fellowship at www.ag.org.

 THE INSPIRED WORD OF GOD

-The Scriptures, both the Old and New Testaments, are verbally inspired of God and are the revelation of God to man, the infallible, authoritative rule of faith and conduct (2 Timothy 3:15- 17; 1 Thessalonians 2:13; 2 Peter 1:21).
+The Scripture, both the Old and New Testaments, are verbally inspired of God and are the revelation of God to man, the infallible, authoritative rule of faith and conduct.
+(2 Timothy 23:15-17; 1 Thessalonians 2:13; 2 Peter 1:21)

-The one true God has revealed himself as the eternally self-existent “I AM,” the Creator of heaven and earth and the Redeemer of mankind.
-He has further revealed himself as embodying the principles of relationship and association as Father, Son, and Holy Spirit (Deuteronomy 6:4; Isaiah 43:10,11; Matthew 28:19; Luke 3:22).
+The one true God has revealed himself as the eternally self-existent "I AM," the Creator of heaven and earth and the Redeemer of mankind.
+He has further reveelaed himself as embodying the principles of relationship and assocaition as Father, Son, and Holy Spirit.

-Man was created good and upright; for God said, “Let us make man in our image, after our likeness.”
-However, man by voluntary transgression fell and thereby incurred not only physical death but also spiritual death, which is separation from God (Genesis 1:26,27; 2:17; 3:6; Romans 5:12-19).
+Man was created good and upright; for God said, "Let us make man in our image, after our likeness."
+However, man by voluntary transgression fell and thereby incurred not only physical death by also spiritual death, which is separation from God (Genesis 1:26,27; 3:6; Romans 5:12-19).

-Man’s only hope of redemption is through the shed blood of Jesus Christ the Son of God.
-Salvation is received through repentance toward God and faith toward the Lord Jesus Christ.
-By the washing of regeneration and renewing of the Holy Spirit, being justified by grace through faith, man becomes an heir of God according to the hope of eternal life (Luke 24:47; John 3:3; Romans 10:13-15; Ephesians 2:8; Titus 2:11; 3:5-7).
-The inward evidence of salvation is the direct witness of the Spirit (Romans 8:16).
-The outward evidence to all men is a life of righteousness and true holiness (Ephesians 4:24; Titus 2:12).
+Man's only hope is through the blood of Jesus Christ the son of God.
+Salvation is recieved through repentence toward God and faith toward the Lord Jesus Christ.
+By the washing of regeneration and renewing of the Holy Spirit, being justified by grace through faith, man becomes an heir of God according to the hope of eternal life (Luke 24:47; John 3:3; romans 10:13-15; Ephesians 2:8; Titus 2:11; 3:5-7).
+The inward evidence to all men is a life of righteousness and true holiness (Ephesians 4:24; Titus 2:12).